alchitry/alchitry.github.io/content/tutorials/ddr3-memory.md

 The burst operation is actually supported by the DDR3 chip itself.
 The address you give the memory interface is sent directly to the DDR3 chip.
-If you don't set the last three bits to 0 weird things happen.
+If you don't set the last three bits to 0, weird things happen.

 For writes, these bits are ignored and everything works as if they were 0.

-For reads, the same 16 bit words in the burst will be read from same 128 bit block but in a different order.
+For reads, the same 16-bit words in the burst will be read from same 128-bit block but in a different order.
 For example, if the last three bits are 0, then they are read in the expected order, 0, 1, 2, 3, 4, 5, 6, and 7.
-However, if you set the last three bits to 2 then it will read them in the order 2, 3, 0, 1, 6, 7, 4, and 5.
+However, if you set the last three bits to 2, then it will read them in the order 2, 3, 0, 1, 6, 7, 4, and 5.
 See page 145 of [this document](https://media-www.micron.com/-/media/client/global/documents/products/data-sheet/dram/ddr3/2gb_1_35v_ddr3l.pdf) for the full behavior.
 The memory controller is set up to use the sequential burst type.